 1. Look for micronized benzoyl peroxide.
 This type of benzoyl peroxide penetrates better into the skin pores and thus is more effective and less irritating to your skin.

-3. If you have a lot of pimples or your forehead, near your hairline or over your temple,s you will need to make changes to your hair care routine.
+3. If you have many pimples on your forehead, near your hairline, or over your temple,s you will need to change your hair care routine.
 Look for hair care products that contain water or glycerin instead of oil.

-4. If you must use and hair gel, use it only in the middle of your scalp and ends of your hair.
+4. If you must use hair gel, use it only in the middle of your scalp and the tips of your hair.

 5. Never apply cocoa butter or shea butter on your face, back, or chest.
 These products can clog your pores and cause more acne breakouts.

-6. Try to avoid, thick, oily makeups.
-It may be an effective way to hide blemishes, but these makeups will frequently make your acne worse.
-The best makeups for dark acne prone skin would be mineral makeups that clearly labeled "oil-free” “non-comedogenic or "for acne-prone skin”.
+6. Try to avoid thick, oily makeup.
+It may be an effective way to hide blemishes, but these makeups frequently worsen your acne.
+The best makeup for dark acne-prone skin would be mineral makeup that is clearly labeled "oil-free," "non-comedogenic or "for acne-prone skin."

 8. Always pat dry your skin with a clean towel.

-9. Beware of baseball caps, headbands or any other hat that is in contact with your skin.
-If you will not wash them frequently, they will accumulate sweat, dirt, and oil that will cause more acne.
+9. Beware of baseball caps, headbands, or any other hats that rub on your skin.
+If you do not wash them frequently, they will accumulate sweat, dirt, and oil, causing more acne.

-10. And the most important part.
-If you have black skin and acne, you need to start a soon as possible with an effective anti-acne treatment that is personalized to your acne severity and skin type.
-The MDacne treatment takes into account your skin type, and provides personalized products, with the right ingredients to bot reduce your active acne and help fade your brown spots.
+10. If you have black skin and acne, you need to start as soon as possible with an effective anti-acne treatment personalized to your acne severity and skin type.
+The MDacne treatment takes into account your skin type and provides personalized products with the right ingredients to both reduce your active acne and help fade your brown spots.

 What is the best treatment for PIH and post-acne dark spots in people with black skin?

 PIH and post-acne dark spots are better to prevent in the first place.
 If you already have them, they can be safely treated with an Advanced Dark Spot remover.